randseay/randseay.github.io/_posts/blog-posts/2015-09-08-forms-with-react.markdown

 ## Closing Thoughts

 React is a powerful tool for building interfaces, but make sure you are using the right tool for the job.
-Functional and aesthetic consistency within a large number of forms may warrant a framework like what has been begun here, but a large number of forms can be handled on a case by case basis, with an emphasis on data collection rather than form creation.
+Functional and aesthetic consistency within a large number of forms may warrant a framework like what has begun to form here, but a vast number of forms can be handled on a case by case basis.
+React is enjoyable to play with, but can become unruly very easily.
+There are many ways to solve a problem, and the examples presented are one potential way.